In-depth reviews

 4.0 out of 5

 Under the metal, the Niro EV isn’t radically different from the e-Niro that came before.
-The Niro EV doesn’t use the same electric-only underpinnings as Kia’s flagship EV6, as the compact family car is still offered with full-hybrid and plug-in hybrid power as well.
+The Niro EV doesn’t use the same electric-only underpinnings as, say, the Kia EV6 – in fact, you can still get the Niro with full-hybrid and plug-in hybrid power as well.

 Kia Niro EV range

-We still wish the Niro EV was able to crack the 300-mile barrier, but the car’s 285-mile range is a respectable figure nonetheless and it proved to be very efficient during our time with it.
+Things aren’t all bad, though; in our time with the Kia Niro EV we found it to be pretty efficient and Kia’s claimed figure to be accurate.
 Across a mixture of motoring, country and town driving, and without any concessions to hypermiling, the Niro EV averaged 3.7 miles per kWh, which equates to a real-world range of 240 miles.

-We even saw it return an impressive 4.2 miles per kWh after one trip, so if you keep the Niro EV out of sport mode and utilise the regenerative braking, you should cover close to 270 miles on a charge.
+We even saw it return an impressive 4.2 miles per kWh after one trip, so if you keep the Niro EV out of ‘Sport’ mode and utilise the regenerative braking, you should cover close to 270 miles on a charge.
+That said, all but top models aren’t available with a heat pump, which means you’ll likely see your range figure tumbling in colder months.

 Charge time